Governance Foundation

 For organisations building or customising AI

-Development standards covering model documentation, bias testing against NZ demographic data, deployment gates tied to risk classification, and ongoing monitoring obligations.
-Aligned to the Public Service AI Framework's tiered risk approach for government agencies.
+Development standards covering model documentation, bias testing against NZ demographic data including outcomes for Māori and Pacific populations, deployment gates tied to risk classification consistent with the OECD AI Principles, and ongoing monitoring obligations.
+Aligned to the Public Service AI Framework's tiered risk approach and ISO 42001 requirements for organisations pursuing certification.

 NZ Bias Testing Risk-Tiered Gates Model Documentation